kiwi0fruit/ultimate-question/README.md

 * Use an analogy with stem cells, ordinary cells and already dead skin cells: that there can be a fundamental transition to a state in which it is impossible to reproduce.
 * Particles can be as though encoded as resistant to interference, self-correcting code, etc.
 * If we are to go with natural selection thing then we should think that Lee Smolin's [Cosmological natural selection](https://en.wikipedia.org/wiki/Lee_Smolin#Cosmological_natural_selection) hypothesis is likely to be true.
 And that means that our observable universe could have had a very large number of universes-ancestors.
 This may expand possible ways of explaining the inanimate matter.
+* Another speculative idea is sweeping under the carpet and assuming that there is no problem actually: the particles are emergent from some underlying stable substrate (ether? lol).
+This substrate is made of units that reproduce and maintain stability.
+They were fueled with energy and can examine each other and kill if errors in their algorithms are found.
+This way they may need to:
+  * change roles: reproducing unit / inspector,
+  * change pairings so that they both don't get corrupted algorithms simultaneously,
+  * preserve the emergent structures,
+  * It's all looks like it needs something like fine-tuned juggling or splitting the universe into two halves that "swap" periodically :)

 ## 8. P.S. [≡][toc]{#ps}